Hayan47/Nurse-App/README.md

 ## Architecture

-Wave Heart is built using the Flutter framework and the GetX package for state management.
+Wave Heart is built using the Flutter framework and follows the Model-View-Controller (MVC) architecture pattern.
 The application is divided into three main layers:

-- Presentation layer: This layer is responsible for rendering the UI and handling user interactions.
-The presentation layer communicates with the business logic layer to retrieve data and update the UI based on the current state.
+- Model layer: This layer is responsible for defining the data model and managing the data layer.
+In Wave Heart, the model layer contains the data models for patients and reminders, as well as the database management code using the Sqflite package.
-- Business logic layer: This layer contains the business logic of the application and manages the state of the application.
-The business logic layer communicates with the data layer to retrieve data and emits new states based on the current state and user actions.
+- View layer: This layer is responsible for rendering the UI and handling user interactions.
+The view layer in Wave Heart is implemented using the Flutter framework's widget tree and is responsible for displaying the UI components to the user.
-- Data layer: This layer is responsible for retrieving data from the Sqflite database.
-The data layer communicates with the business logic layer to retrieve data and update the database based on the current state.
+- Controller layer: This layer is responsible for managing the business logic of the application and acts as the mediator between the view and model layers.
+The controller layer in Wave Heart contains the business logic for adding patients, creating reminders, and canceling or reactivating reminders.

 ## Technologies Used